List of any medications, allergies, or past surgeries

 Do you accept my insurance?

-While we accept most major commercial insurance and Medicare, insurance plans change rapidly and it is best to contact the staff at your local STAT Health to see if we participate with your plan.
+While we accept most major commercial insurance and Medicare, insurance plans change rapidly and it is best to contact your health plan our our Billing Department to confirm your coverage.

 If I do not have my insurance card with me, can I still be seen?